adamtheturtle/dcos/tests/end_to_end/README.md

-# End to End tests
+# DC/OS End to End tests

 End to end tests are tests which require a DC/OS cluster to run against.
 Each test spins up at least one cluster, and has the choice of configuring this cluster as appropriate.
 For example, a test may require a cluster with a certain number of agents, or certain configuration options.

-The tests are agnostic to the backend.
+The tests should be not be tied to the backendi infrastructure.
 That is, they should pass against clusters on all supported infrastructures.
 The current implementation supports only a [DC/OS Docker](https://github.com/dcos/dcos-docker) backend.

+Usually tests are kept with the source code.
+However, this is a proof of concept.
+We plan to iterate on this repository and manually run tests.
+With that experience, we will choose where to put the test suite and whether it should be run on CI.

 ## Running tests